 - Dump the yolks and whites into a bowl to save for your next breakfast or baking project.

 - Gently but thoroughly rinse the inside of each shell.

 - Fill eggs partway with water.

-- Poke small flowers into the "vases."
-Good choices are baby's breath, Chrysanthemum paludosum, English or fairy primroses, forget-me-nots, linarias, nemesias, pansies, succulents, sweet peas, and violas.
+- Poke small flowers into the “vases.”
+Good choices are baby’s breath, Chrysanthemum paludosum, English or fairy primroses, forget-me-not flowers, linarias, nemesias, pansies, succulents, sweet peas, and violas.